ArtificialintelligenceDev/docker-shiny/README.md

 # Dockerfile
 Go deep on this, on what each command does and why.

 A Dockerfile is a text document that contains all the instructions needed to create an image.
+An image is an inert, immutable, file that's essentially a snapshot of a container.
+Images are created with the build command, and they'll produce a container when started with run.
+Images get stored in a registry.

+Docker can build images automatically by reading the instructions from a Dockerfile.
+Each instruction will create a new image layer to the image.
+Instructions specify what to do when building the image.

 The Dockerfile starts with a base image that decides which image your app should be built upon.

 you can pack your application with all of the binaries and runtime libraries, back-end tools, and even specific services your application needs for running — and make it readily available for instant delivery and automatic deployment.